sdancyger/oracle-db-training/wk 1/readme.md

     - cardinality = one and only one
 - One course can be taught in several classes
     - cardinality = one to many

+## DFo_3_1_Practice

+Exercise 1: Resolve M:M Relationships

+*In this practice, you will resolve the following M: M relationships within the Academic database.
+Add additional attributes in the intersection entities where needed.*

+1. Resolve M: M relationships between STUDENT and the COURSE using a barred relationship
+- Entities:
+    - Student
+    - Course

+- Attributes:
+    - first_name
+    - last_name
+    - student_ID_number
+    - ID_name
+    - registration_year
+    - email
+    - number_of_working_days
+    - number_of_days_off
+    - exam_eligibility
+    - course_ID
+    - course_name

+-Students enroll in courses.

+2. Resolve M: M relationships between FACULTY and the COURSE.
+- Entities:
+    - Faculty
+    - Course
+- Attributes:
+    - first_name
+    - last_name
+    - email
+    - login_date
+    - login_time
+    - details
+    - faculty_ID_number
+    - course_ID
+    - course_name

+-Faculty teach courses.

+-Courses are taught by multiple faculty.

+3. Resolve M: M relationships between STUDENT,COURSE and EXAM
+- Entities:
+    - Course
+    - Student
+    - Exam

+- Attributes:
+    - exam_ID
+    - exam_name
+    - exam_type
+    - exam_start_date
+    - exam_description
+    - first_name
+    - last_name
+    - email
+    - login_date
+    - login_time
+    - details
+    - faculty_ID_number
+    - course_ID
+    - course_name
+    - student_ID_number
+    - ID_name
+    - registration_year
+    - number_of_working_days
+    - number_of_days_off
+    - exam_eligibility

+-Students take exams in courses

+-Exams are provided to students during courses

+-Exams are taken by students who are enrolled in courses

+-Students enroll in courses to take exams

+-Courses have students that take exams

+Exercise 2: Adding nontransferability option to an ERD

+*In this practice, you create the ERD from the given scenario and add nontransferability option to it.*

+1. A STUDENT will be assigned an EXAM RESULT after taking an exam.
+Once an EXAM RESULT has been issued, it cannot be transferred to another STUDENT.

+- Entities:
+    - Student
+    - Exam
+- Attributes:
+    - first_name
+    - last_name
+    - student_ID
+    - exam_eligibility
+    - exam_type
+    - exam_result

+-One student can receive only one exam result.

+-One exam result can be provided to only one student, and cannot be transferred to another student.